dennis95/dennix/README.md

 variables.
 You can use the command `./build-aux/install-toolchain.sh --help` to get information about these environment variables.

-You will probably want to set `$PREFIX` to a path where the toolchain should be installed.
+You will probably want to set `$PREFIX` to a path where you want the toolchain to be installed.
 After the toolchain has been installed you need to add `$PREFIX/bin` to your `$PATH`.
 Finally you can run `make` to build a bootable cdrom image.

 ## License

 Dennix is free software and is licensed under the terms of the ISC license.
 The full license terms can be found in the `LICENSE` file.

+Please note that this license only applies to Dennix itself.
+Any third-party ports that are included in release images are released under their own licenses.
+The licenses for all ports are available in the `/share/licenses` directory of the release image.